-While we have confidence in its timber inventory processes and the professionals in the field who administer it, growth and yield estimates are inherently inexact and uncertain.
-If these estimates are inaccurate, our ability to manage our timberlands in a sustainable or profitable manner may be compromised, which may cause our results of operations and our stock price to be adversely affected.
+While the company has confidence in its timber inventory processes and the professionals in the field who administer them, future growth and yield estimates are inherently inexact and uncertain and subject to many external variables that could further affect their accuracy.
+These external variables include, among other things, disease, insect or pest infestation, natural disasters and changes in weather patterns.
+If these estimates are inaccurate, our ability to manage our timberlands in a sustainable or profitable manner may be compromised, which may cause our results of operations, cash flows and our stock price to be adversely affected.
 The potential financial impact of forest inventory calculations is integrated into how we operate as a company and our commitment to SFI certification and legal and regulatory compliance.
 We do not disclose an impact figure because risk management is integrated into our operating framework and practices.

-Other, please specify (Continuing education of our internal staff and engagement in internal and external research)
+Other, please specify (Continuing education of our internal staff, engagement in internal and external research and benchmarking against publicly available models.)